Contents

 To generate a single greeting, take a look at the data entry section of the Recipient window, shown below:

 Note: In Date Selection, you will see radio buttons to the left of the date titles.
 When you click on these, you are selecting the date of focus (Birthday, Anniversary, or On This Day).
-Make sure the customer database contains data for the date field you have selected or entered.
+You can verify if marked names contain data for the date field you have selected by clicking the Address button then scrolling through each record.
+In the Address function you can edit each name.

 Greetings without a year